gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/00_Introduction.md

 completely immutable, so you must recreate the pipeline from scratch if you want to change shaders, bind different framebuffers or change the blend function.
-The disadvantage is that you'll have to create a number of pipelines that represent all of the different combinations of states you want to use in your rendering operations.
-However, because all of the operations you'll be doing in the pipeline are known in advance, the driver can optimize for it much better.
+The disadvantage is that you'll have to create a number of pipelines that represent all the different combinations of states you want to use in your rendering operations.
+However, because all the operations you'll be doing in the pipeline are known in advance, the driver can optimize for it much better.

 Some of the programmable stages are optional based on what you intend to do.
 For example, the tessellation and geometry stages can be disabled if you are just drawing simple geometry.
-If you are only interested in depth values then you can disable the fragment shader stage, which is useful for [shadow map](https://en.wikipedia.org/wiki/Shadow_mapping) generation.
+If you are only interested in depth values, then you can disable the fragment shader stage, which is useful for [shadow map](https://en.wikipedia.org/wiki/Shadow_mapping) generation.

-In the next chapter we'll first create the two programmable stages required to put a triangle onto the screen: the vertex shader and fragment shader.
+In the next chapter, we'll first create the two programmable stages required to put a triangle onto the screen: the vertex shader and fragment shader.
 The fixed-function configuration like blending mode, viewport, rasterization will be set up in the chapter after that.
 The final part of setting up the graphics